FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 Nice!
 That works as expected.
 Now let's explore the statement above about creating a loop.
 We can update our program to print 5 times.
-To do this we are going to need to use a few new instructions, first is an alternative version of the `br` instruction which just takes 1 argument that is a label and will unconditionally jump to that basic block.
+To do this we are going to need to use a few new instructions, first is an alternative version of the `br` instruction which just takes 1 argument a label and will unconditionally jump to that block.
 The second is the `add` instruction which adds two integers together.
 The third is a `phi` (pronounced fee) instruction which is super weird but allows us to assign a variable based on which basic block we've just jumped _from_.
 Before we dig into the why, let's see what the code looks like

 ```llvm
 define i32 @main() {